Category Archives: cinematography

 Sony Burano PL Stabilisation

-When shooting using the s35 5.8K scan mode and XAVC-I or XAVC-H there is a high setting for PL and other non Sony lenses as well as an active setting for Sony E-mount lenses.
+When shooting using the s35 5.8K scan mode and XAVC-I there is a high setting for PL and other non Sony lenses as well as an active setting for Sony E-mount lenses.
 This does introduce a small additional crop into the image but is very good at taking out a lot of camera shake.
 These modes only work when recording XAVC-H or XAVC-I, the high and active modes don’t work with X-OCN.
 However active mode does tend to “grab” a little bit, taking out a lot of shake and wobble until it can’t take any more out and then suddenly the image jerks a bit and then grabs a new stable position.
 I myself am not a big fan of the active mode, but its handy to have it in reserve for those times you are really struggling to get a stable shot, perhaps from a helicopter or boat.

 One small issue with adding IBIS to a digital cinema camera is that because the sensor can move there could be small image shifts when the camera is used locked off, shut down and then restarted.